MdAkdas/Portfolio/README.md

 # Portfolio
-It include information about my education, samples work, details about myself, internshhip and completed projects in the past.
+It include information about my education, samples work, details about myself, internships and completed projects in the past.

 Dyanamic version of https://akdas.me/